Environmental Markets for Biotechnology

-Jon Evans has been involved in business development and research for the medical industry since 1984.
-Evans' career includes four years as a diagnostic systems sales representative and more than 15 years in market research and strategy analysis with Fortune 500 clients.
-He has developed expertise in assessing the unique business development challenges facing firms in the medical industry and designing strategies to optimize market performance.
-Mr. Evans received a B.S. in biology from Rutgers University in 1983, and an MBA in business analysis from San Francisco State University in 1989.
+JON EVANS has been involved in business development and research for the biotechnology industry since 1984.
+He has been involved in sales, market research and strategy analysis with Fortune 500 clients - with a particular focus on business development challenges and strategies to optimize market performance.
+He holds a B.S. degree in biology from Rutgers University and MBA in business analysis from San Francisco State University.